 You might be struggling with a blogging dry spell right now and you’re waiting for a breakthrough.
 I say, maybe what you need is not a breakthrough but a nice, long, intentional break.
 Step away, breathe, go back to the drawing board and come back when you’re ready.
 I’m sure you’ll be enjoying that breakthrough soon enough.

 Don’t be afraid to lose traffic while you’re gone.
 I like quoting what Erin Loechner of Design for Mankind, so let me just end this post with these words:

 Rest your weary heads, bloggers, if you’d like.
 Breaks are good and healthy and constructive, and a fresh perspective changes everything.
 And sure, when you return, you might have less of your readers.
 But you’ll have more of yourself.

 ~Erin Lochner, Design for Mankind

-You know what, you should totally pin that one too 🙂 Here:
+You know what, you should totally pin that one too!
+Here:

-Join the 7-Day Blogging with a Purpose E-Course
+Join the 7-Days to Blogging with Purpose

 One of the things I worked on while I was on a break is this free e-course for bloggers and (blogging) creatives.
 I’ve seen A LOT of good blogging e-courses and workshops out there but I know there’s more I can share about what it means to Blog Purposefully and how to use your blog to chase your dreams.